 3. Care for yourself

-The popular series Mad Men depicts the changing cultural mores of 1960s’ New York City.
+The popular series Mad Men depicted the changing cultural mores of 1960s’ New York City.
 In the first season, a character goes to see her doctor who lights a cigarette and smokes it while he chastises her about her health.

-Today, the behavior seems appalling, but we are every bit as foolish as the chain smoking doctor with our poor EMS diet and startling lack of physical fitness.
+Today, the behavior seems appalling, but we are every bit as foolish as the chain-smoking doctor with our poor EMS diet and startling lack of physical fitness.

 We can’t be expected to genuinely care for another’s health if we don’t genuinely care for our own.
 Put down the Twinkie and respect your own health, and caring for the health of others will follow.